zjijz/battleship/readme.md

 # About
-Completed over the course of two days as a code sample for a potential internship with Arka for Spring 2017
+Completed over the course of two days as a code sample for a potential internship with Arka for Spring 2017.
+Uses the Milton-Bradley rules I found on Wikipedia.

 # Technologies
 - Meteor.js (1.4.1.2)